 Freight factoring rates

 Truck factoring companies offer rates as low as 1% for the largest carriers.
 Owner-operators and truck companies with one to five trucks can expect to pay at least 2.5 to 3% for freight factoring services, depending on monthly volume and customers.
 Freight factoring rates are very competitive, so shop around to find the best rates.

 Trucking advance rates

-Some freight factoring companies offer you a choice between recourse and non-recourse factoring.
-Recourse factoring protects you from non-payments due to customers credit issues.
-Non-recourse factoring holds your factoring company liable for any bad debts, but it’s usually more expensive.
+Many freight factoring companies offer the option of non-recourse factoring which is a credit guarantee that protects you from customer non-payment due to credit issues.
+Non-recourse factoring usually costs more than recourse, but it may give you the peace of mind you need to sleep at night.
 Recourse and non-recourse factoring pertain only to non-payments resulting from credit issues such as insolvency or bankruptcy.
 You’re still liable for disputed claims, non-delivered goods or incorrect billing.

-- Complete the delivery of goods to your customer and send your freight bill (or BOL) to your freight factoring company.
+- Complete the delivery of goods to your customer and send your freight bill (or bill of lading) to your freight factoring company.